Importing and exporting products

 Product CSV file format

-The first line of your product CSV needs to include the field headers described below, in the same order, with each separated by a comma.
-Subsequent lines in the file should contain data for your product using those same fields in that exact same order.
-Here's a description of each field:
+The first line of your product CSV needs to include the field headers described in the table, in the same order, each separated by a comma.
+Subsequent lines in the file should contain data for your product using the same fields in that exact same order.

 |Handle||Handles are unique names for each product.
 They can contain letters, dashes and numbers, but no spaces.
 A handle is used in the URL for each product.
 For example, the handle for a "Women's Snowboard" should be womens-snowboard, and the product's URL would be

-Every line in the CSV starting with a different handle is treated as a new product.
-To add multiple images to a product, you should have multiple lines with the same handle.
+Every line in the CSV that starts with a different handle is treated as a new product.
+To add multiple images to a product, you should add multiple lines with the same handle.